PROJECT

 CHALLENGE:

-IThe challenge was to communicate the real cost of maintaining city services—roads, public safety, and infrastructure—in a way that felt engaging rather than bureaucratic.
-The concept needed to translate abstract budget numbers into something the public could quickly understand and emotionally connect with, while working within the constraints of a small production team and limited resources.
+The challenge was to communicate the real cost of maintaining city services in a way that felt engaging rather than bureaucratic.
+Abstract budget numbers needed to become something the public could quickly understand.
+The project also required close collaboration with videographers across multiple locations with limited resources.

 SOLUTION: